Boards and Annual Conference Venues

 AUGUST 24, 2015

 He didn’t like dealing with people, especially disgruntled conference stakeholders.
 As conference organizers, we can easily fall into today’s culture of cynicism.
 Instead of fostering and practicing conference kindness, we embrace a stoic armor of rightness, pessimism and skepticism.
-We see kindness as a dangerous crack in our conference confidence.
-Maria Popova.

 Four Things that Turned This Association’s Annual Conference into a Member Recruiting Machine